openwisp/netjsongraph.js/README.md

 socket.on("netjsonChange", graph.utils.JSONDataUpdate.bind(graph));
 ```

-You can see this in action by navigating to this [directory](https://github.com/openwisp/netjsongraph.js/tree/gsoc22/examples/realtime_update).
-Start the server by executing the following commands:
+You can see this in action by executing the following commands:

 ```
+cd examples/realtime_update

 yarn install

 yarn start
 ```

-Visit `localhost:3000` to see this in action.
 In this demo the nodes and links change after 5 seconds.

 #### Search elements